UntitledModGame/UntitledModGame.github.io/blog/2024-03-27_assumptions.md

 Perhaps the most relevant example as of (27/03/2024) is ui.
 With the UI mod, I (stupidly) made an assumption that all root-UI-elements should be rendered in the main-scene.
 This... was really stupid.
 Because I've now come across a situation where we need to render UI elements directly in the world, rather than in the upper-level main-scene.
-To fix this, we need to remove the assumption that all root-elements exist in the main-scene; and instead, all the programmer to choose where the elements are put.
+To fix this, we need to remove the assumption that all root-elements exist in the main-scene; and instead, give the programmer the right to choose where the elements are put.
 (I know; this seems obvious in hindsight!)

 Another example is the inventory system.
-A few years ago, I assumed that all inventories would be able to be rendered into the world.
+A few years ago, I assumed that all inventories would be rendered into the world.
 Think like, a chest.
 Or an anvil.
 Or a player inventory.
 All of these can be rendered... no problem, right?
 No!!!
 This is terrible!
 We have created an assumption about *how* the inventory should be rendered.
 What happens if we want a minecraft-like inventory setup, with a hotbar at the bottom?
 Uh oh... suddenly, we need *2 different renderers;* one for the hotbar, and one for the inventory.
 Not possible under our current setup.

 ----